 - In up to 5% of the cases, root canal treatment is unsuccessful and the tooth has to be removed.

-You can find the price list for root canal treatment HERE
+Please find the prices for root canal treatment HERE